 The District is authorized to provide burial plots and niches to residents and certain non-residents, as described in the Principal Act and non-residents are charged higher service fees.
 When serving non-residents under Health and Safety Code §9061, the District assesses a non-resident fee of \$500, or a partial non-resident fee of \$250 for individuals who were previously District residents but have since moved from the District.
 The non-resident and partial non-resident fees are the same no matter what type of service (regular in-ground burial, in-ground cremains burial, single niche, or double niche) is provided.
 All burials within BBKUCD must be paid for and scheduled two business days in advance at the minimum.
 Listed fees were recently increased and went into effect November 1, 2020.
-A list of service fees can be seen in Table 9 below.
+A list of service fees can be seen in Table 10 below.
 Interment fees are listed for weekday prices; Saturday and Sunday rates are higher.
-Until 2020-21, BBKUCD had not increased their fees in roughly 15 years.
-BBKUCD now completes fee comparisons with local Antioch cemeteries on an annual basis.
+While BBKUCD has had a consistent flow of ad valorem property taxes, fees have not increased in over 15 years, causing the District to lose a significant amount in revenues that could have exponentially expanded financial security and offset costs of significantly deteriorated grounds, real property and buildings, and equipment.
+BBKUCD now completes fee comparisons with local Antioch cemeteries on an annual basis31.